Clinical Trial Participation

-The core aim is to test an intervention promote and disseminate adoption of positive behavior in parents of obese Hispanic kids using per mentors.
-The trial evaluates feasibility and efficacy of this method by reducing adiposity as indicated by BMI- Body Mass Index.
+The core aim is to test an intervention that promotes and disseminates the adoption of positive behavior in parents of obese Hispanic kids using mentors.
+The trial evaluates the feasibility and efficacy of this method by reducing adiposity as indicated by BMI- Body Mass Index.
 There are two approaches:

 Active comparator: the mentor has positive deviance.
 The mentors provide coaching based on findings from the positive deviance study.

-Participants should be Hispanic, 2 to five years, attending Head Start facility, and no medical disorders that inhibit growth and development.
+Participants should be Hispanic, 2 to five years, attending a Head Start facility, and have no medical disorders that inhibit growth and development.

 Beth Israel Deaconess Medical Center Boston, Massachusetts

 This experimental study aims at evaluating MBS therapy in treating chronic pain.
-Brief pain questionnaire will be administered to assess the pain level.
+A brief pain questionnaire will be administered to assess the pain level.
 Participant’s inclusion criteria;

 18 years and above